The Lady in the Car with Glasses and a Gun (2015 film): Plot

 Dany, a secretary, accepts an offer from her boss, Michel Caravaille, to stay overnight at his house and complete a project.
-Dany formerly worked with Michel's wife, Anita, whom he says will be pleased to see her again.
+Dany formerly worked with Michel's wife, Anita, who he says will be pleased to see her again.
 When she arrives, Dany realizes she has left her coat behind.
 Dany is disappointed when Michel and Anita step out for a dinner party together.
 While they are out, Dany falls asleep and has a dream about kissing Michel that soon turns violent, with him smothering her.
 Dany wakes up when Michel and Anita return home.

 In the morning, Michel requests Dany accompany him and Anita to the airport to drive their expensive car back home.
 Afterward, left alone with the luxury car, Dany convinces herself nobody will miss it if she takes it for a joyride to see the sea.
 After treating herself to a shopping spree, a woman who owns a nearby café stops Dany and asks if she is feeling better.
 Dany insists that she did not visit any cafés in the town and leaves.

 After stopping at a gas station, an unseen assailant physically assaults her, leaving her wrist injured.
 Several men come running when they hear her cries, but a mechanic is skeptical of her story, as he claims that she had already visited his station last night with an existing injury to her wrist.
 Annoyed that another person claims to recognize her, Dany says she has only just arrived and did not have any injury prior to entering the bathroom.
 The others are noncommittal about what they saw.

 After being bandaged, Dany continues her journey to the coast, only to be stopped by a police officer who already knows her name.
 Concerned that she is driving with an injured wrist at night, he escorts her to a hotel.
 On a hunch, Dany asks the receptionist if she is already registered as a guest, which he confirms.
 When she points out that the handwriting is not hers, the receptionist says her injured wrist may have prevented her from signing.
 Confused and starting to doubt her own sanity, Dany exits the hotel and encounters a man who introduces himself as Georges.